lllttt06/xcodegen_flutter_sample/README.md

 ## Overview
 A sample Repository for Flutter iOS development using XcodeGen.
-In order to reduce PR review cost, you can define `ios/Runner.xcodeproj/project.pbxproj` file by `ios/project.yml`.
+To reduce `project.pbxproj` diff complexity, you can define `ios/Runner.xcodeproj/project.pbxproj` file by `ios/project.yml`.

 This sample supports for `dev` and `prd` flavors.
 - `flutter run --flavor dev`